WARN requirements

 • Total number of employees this notice affects.

-• Job titles of positions and the number of affected employees in each job category.
+• Job titles, names and addresses of the affected employees in each job category.

 • Whether a union represents the affected employees.